Orange-OpenSource/a11y-guidelines/src/en/articles/aria-live-alert.md

 ---
 title: "The aria-live attribute and the role alert"
-abstract: "When and how to use roles and attributes of live type "
+abstract: "When and how to use roles and attributes of live content type"
 date: "2020-01-08"
 tags:
   - web